I am an ‘adopted’ Mancunian, living car-free in a city that I love and in a household where there are more bikes than people!

 In 2008, thanks to my partner’s love for cycling, I decided to start riding again… conquer the worry of cycling in traffic… Manchester is beautiful but busy!
 However bit by bit my confidence grew and my love for cycling bloomed when I stumbled upon Vita, my Pashley Princess Sovereign.

-If you want to contact me, ask me anything about the blog, cycling in Manchester etc, you can reach me via this email:
+If you want to contact me, ask me anything about the blog, cycling in Manchester leave a comment under any of the blog posts.

 Great to meet you and share the same opinion of cycling: everyday clothes, commuting, shopping by bike… I am doing this in Hong Kong too if you have time to check out my blog.